Justin Haley (racing driver)

-Justin C. Haley (born April 28, 1999) is an American professional stock car racing driver and businessman.
-He competes full-time in the NASCAR Cup Series, driving the No. 31 Chevrolet Camaro ZL1 for Kaulig Racing, and part-time in the NASCAR Xfinity Series, driving the No. 10 Chevrolet Camaro for Kaulig Racing.
+Justin Christmann Haley (born April 28, 1999) is an American professional stock car racing driver.
+He competes full-time in the NASCAR Craftsman Truck Series, driving the No. TBA Ram 1500 for Kaulig Racing.
 He previously went by his nickname J. J. Haley, until he switched to his first name in January 2016 to avoid confusion with fellow competitor J. J. Yeley.
-Haley owns Dirt Late Model and Dirt Modified Chassis Manufacturer, Darkhorse Racecars.
+Haley owns Darkhorse Racecars, a dirt late model and dirt modified chassis manufacturer.

-Haley took a shock win in the 2019 Coke Zero Sugar 400 at Daytona in just his third career Cup Series start due to being in the lead, through pit strategy, under caution when lightning and eventual rain hit the area.
+Haley had a shocking win in the 2019 Coke Zero Sugar 400 at Daytona in just his third career Cup Series start due to being in the lead, through pit strategy, under caution when lightning and eventual rain hit the area.
 After scoring his first Xfinity victory in 2020, Haley became the 32nd driver to win a race in all three NASCAR national touring series.

 Racing career

-Haley began his racing career at age nine, in Quarter Midgets at Kokomo Quarter Midget Club during the late summer months of 2008.
-In 2009 and 2010, he scored the KQMC, Indiana State Series and, in 2011, the Light 160 State Championships.
+Haley began his racing career at the age of nine, in Quarter Midgets at Kokomo Quarter Midget Club during the late summer months of 2008.
+In 2009 and 2010, he scored in the KQMC, Indiana State Series, and 2011 the Light 160 State Championships.

 Regional series

 In 2014, Haley ran three K&N Pro Series East races, recording a best finish of seventh at Dover International Speedway.
 The next year, he joined HScott Motorsports to compete full-time in the Pro Series East, competing for Rookie of the Year honors.
 In 2016, Haley recorded his first career Pro Series East win at Greenville-Pickens Speedway.
-Haley won his first Pro Series East championship in 2016 after finishing in the top-ten in all 14 races, the only driver to do so in series history.
+Haley won his first Pro Series East championship in 2016 after finishing in the top-ten in all fourteen races, the only driver to do so in series history.